LoretaE/Loretos_Portfolio/README.md

 ### Project overview:
 The model for predicting the mortgages considering different features is under development.

-Data set obtained from https://www.registrucentras.lt/p/1561 with Creative Commons Attribution 4.0 (CC BY 4.0) license.
+Data set obtained from [Registrų centras](https://www.registrucentras.lt/p/1561) with Creative Commons Attribution 4.0 (CC BY 4.0) license.

 The data will be processed and EDA will be implemented in 2 scopes:
 * 5 largest municipalities (Vilnius, Kaunas, Klaipėda, Šiauliai, Panevėžys);